 Energy use and conservation in schools

 Energy use is a big part of your school’s expenditure.
 Doing some small things can make a big difference to your energy consumption and your energy bill.
 A good place to start is to monitor your energy use and identify where you can make savings.
-There is also a lot of expert advice available to help you make the best energy decisions for your school.
+There's also a lot of expert advice available to help you make the best energy decisions for your school.

 - Paying for energy costs